splewis/Pike/README.md

 Some things that would make it more interesting:

 - Some way to include other files, or at least functions defined elsewhere
-- Instead of the runtime using recursion (each instruction's apply's method calls a goto which calls the next instructions apply), it could be changed to run in a loop.
-This would avoid causing the JVM to get a stack overflow on programs that run lots of instructions.

 ### How to use Pike